OctopusDeploy/docs/src/pages/integrations/iis/iis-set-http-redirect-on-site-or-application.md

 ---
 layout: src/layouts/Default.astro
 pubDate: 2019-01-23
+title: >-
-title: 'IIS - Set HTTP Redirect on Site or Application'
+    IIS - Set HTTP Redirect on Site or Application
 description: >-
     Configure a redirect for an IIS Site or Web Application
 navMenu: false